Fresh sweet cherries, summer corn, spicy rocket, the juiciest heirloom tomatoes and fresh olive bread. The best thing you will make all summer!

 My husband, who loves everything I cook is usually pretty silent when he eats; at least when it comes to comments on my food (I realize this probably makes it seem like he does not like my food, but he just says it’s because all my cooking is good).

 Well, my usually silent husband would not stop chattering about how much he LOVED this salad.
 And it continued into the next afternoon as we bickered over would eat the leftovers.

-We’re grown ups so we shared.
+We’re grown-ups so we shared.

-There are a couple tips, however, into making this the best salad ever.
+There are a couple of tips, however, into making this the best salad ever.
 First, and most important, purchase tasty tomatoes.
-You will be eating the tomato and soaking the the bread in the tomato juice.
+You will be eating the tomato and soaking the bread in the tomato juice.
 You want the most delicious tomatoes you can possibly find.
 That said, while you want your tomatoes to be tossed in the tomato juice, you don’t want them to take a bath.
 I used three heirloom tomatoes and it was the perfect amount of tomato juice for five pieces of bread.
 If you think you may have an unbalanced juice to bread ratio, start with half the juice and add more as needed.
 Finally, use the freshest ingredients possible.
 This is especially important for the rocket (arugula).
-Soggy greens are no bueno.
+Soggy greens are no Bueno.